 The consultation received 148 individual responses from public bodies, industry (both energy producing and consuming) and academia.
-A detailed chart of responses to the consultation is available online 18, as well as all individual contributions and a summary of results from the consultation 19.
+A detailed chart of responses to the consultation is available online18, as well as all individual contributions and a summary of results from the consultation19.

-- 2) A public consultation dedicated to electricity retail markets and end-consumers20 was conducted from 22 January 2014 to 17 April 2014.
+2) A public consultation dedicated to electricity retail markets and end-consumers20 was conducted from 22 January 2014 to 17 April 2014.
 The Commission received 237 responses to the consultation, with about 20% of submissions coming from energy suppliers, 14% from DSOs, 7% from consumer organisations, and 4% from NRAs.
 A significant number of individual citizens also participated in the consultation.
-A full summary of responses is available on the Commission's website21. - 3) A wide public consultation22 on a new energy market design was conducted from 15 July 2015 to 9 October 2015.
+A full summary of responses is available on the Commission's website21.